inductiva/inductiva/docs-sources/scale-up/optimize-workflow/alerts-events/sections/alerts.md

 Credits | Top-up offer or referral | Credits added as a result of a campaign, referral, or other | Email |
 System | Achievement unlocked | You unlocked new achievements | Console notification |

+NOTE: These allerts are only triggered for the integrated simulators within [Inductiva's portfolio](https://inductiva.ai/simulators), not for custom images uploaded by the user under the [Bring Your Own Software](https://inductiva.ai/guides/expand/bring-your-own-software/index) feature.

 Are we missing an important event that you'd like to be alerted of?
 Contact us on [Inductiva’s Discord](https://discord.com/invite/p9tjqBhuZ5)